SSaishruthi/MAX-Fashion-MNIST-OpenShift/README.md

     print('image array shape..', image.shape)
     image = np.expand_dims(image, axis=0)
     print('image array shape..', image.shape)
+    return image
+    ```

+    In order for the above to function, we will have to add the following dependency to the top of the file.

+    ```python
+    import numpy as np
     ```

 3. Following pre-processing, we will feed the input to the model.
 Place the inference code under the `_predict` method in `core/model.py`.
 The model will return a list of class probabilities, corresponding to the likelihood of the input image to belong to respective class.
 There are 10 classes (digit 0 to 9), so `predict_result` will contain 10 values.